We may receive a commission on purchases made from links.

 Here's What Went Down With Litter Jewelry After Shark Tank

 Longtime "Shark Tank" fans, it's time to cast your mind back to 2012.
-During Season 3, Episode 8 of the ABC series, you may remember a family jewelry brand called Litter Jewelry going before the Sharks.
+That year, the show was in its third season, and the ABC series saw pitches ranging from Liquid Money to Nardo's Natural.
+And in Season 3, Episode 8, you may remember a family jewelry brand called Litter Jewelry going before the Sharks.
 California-bred sisters Rachael Mann and Mackenzie Burdick created the company after feeling inspired by nostalgic childhood memories of collecting natural beach materials.

 Advertisement